 |Easement||An easement is a right to use land e.g. the right of an owner of land to pass over neighbouring land to access his/her land.
 If an easement is registered over the land, a copy of the document creating the easement should be obtained and carefully read (if it is not already attached to the Form 1).|

 |Restrictive covenant||A restrictive covenant is a limitation on the use of the land e.g. a prohibition on the construction of multi-storey dwellings or on lopping down trees.
 If an encumbrance is registered over the land then a copy of the document creating it should be obtained and carefully read (if it is not already attached to the Form 1).|

 |Lease, agreement for lease, tenancy agreement or licence||This Item requires the disclosure of rights to occupy the land.
 Note that the Form 1 does not provide for the disclosure of any sublease or subtenancy information.|

-These Items require the vendor to disclose various information in relation to the Development Act 1993 (SA) (and associated legislation, including repealed Acts) e.g. the vendor should disclose any building approvals, any current insurance policy issued to an owner-builder or any land management agreement entered into with the local council.
+These Items require the vendor to disclose various information in relation to the Planning, Development and Infrastructure Act 2016 (and associated legislation, including repealed Acts) e.g. the vendor should disclose any building approvals, any current insurance policy issued to an owner-builder or any land management agreement entered into with the local council.

-Note, the planning and development system in South is currently undergoing a major overhaul with the enactment of the Planning, Development and Infrastructure Act 2016 (SA).
-The Form 1 still makes reference to the Development Act 1993 (SA).
+Note, the planning, development and infrastructure system in South Australia has just undergone a major overhaul which was impelentied in March 2019 The Form 1 still makes reference to the Development Act 1993 (SA).